As a small, premier liberal arts college, Davidson is an excellent setting for an active Jewish community.

 Meet the Rabbi

-Rabbi David Lipper of Temple Kol Tikvah works with Hillel student leaders in implementing Jewish religious, cultural and social programming.
+Rabbi David Lipper of Temple Kol Tikvah works with Jewish Student Union student leaders in implementing Jewish religious, cultural and social programming.
 As our Campus Rabbi and a member of the Chaplains' Office staff, he also works with colleagues to serve the diverse spiritual needs of the campus community.

 Lipper holds a Bachelor of Arts from the University of Texas at Austin and a Master of Arts in Hebrew Letters, Rabbinics, from Hebrew Union College.
 He was ordained as a rabbi in 1988 and has served congregations in Wisconsin, Ohio, Texas, and, most recently, the state of Washington.
 Contact Rabbi Lipper at rabbi@templekoltikvah or (452) 941-2724.